szaumoor/ZSTweaks/ZSTweaks/README.md

 - +5 version will deal +1 more electric damage on hit
 - +5 version chain lightning effect will have a 12% chance of triggering instead of 5%
 - Whosoever wields this weapon will be surrounded by electricity, causing 1d2 electric damage to any who hits, with a 15% chance of stunning for 1 round the attacker if they fail a save vs. Spell at -4

+**Component 1329:** Make Runic Hammer's undead disruption more balanced

+This applies the same rules as the Mace of Disruption tweak (component 1326), and also merges bits of the description in the non upgraded version with the upgraded one.

 </details>